 Vital Links: Therapeutic Listening

 Stephanie Tantimonico, COTA

-Stephanie graduated from Southern Connecticut State University in 2011 with a Bachelors Degree in Social Work.
-After beginning her career as a social worker, Stephanie realized that her true calling was in occupational therapy and decided to return to school.
-She graduated from Mercy College in 2017 with her occupational therapy assistant degree.
-For over a decade, Stephanie has worked closely with the Greenwich Special Olympics, specifically the ice skating and swimming programs.
+"I graduated from Southern Connecticut State University in 2011 with a Bachelors Degree in Social Work, but shortly after beginning my career as a social worker, I realized that my true calling was in occupational therapy and I decided to return to school to further my studies toward a career in OT.
+I graduated from Mercy College in 2017 with my occupational therapy assistant degree and my career in pediatric occupational therapy began.
+For over a decade, I have worked closely with the Greenwich Special Olympics, specifically the ice skating and swimming programs where I have the opportunity to watch and assist children and adults in achieving their dreams".
 Stephanie lives in Trumbull with her husband and when not working or volunteering with the Special Olympics, Stephanie can be found outdoors enjoying her favorite hobby, running!

 Nikki May, OTR/L

 I am thrilled to be joining this amazing team of therapists.
 I've been working alongside Kristi and the team at OT-Kids for years, initially as a student, but now as a registered and licensed occupational therapist after graduating from Quinnipiac University with Masters Degree in Occupational Therapy.

 Throughout my life I have been fortunate to work with children of all ages.
 My mother was the director of a preschool program here in Stamford and I spent many days there helping the teachers with their programs and activities.
 I learned to be able to engage with children in a playful way, which allowed them to put their trust in me.
 It was there that I was introduced to occupational therapy and was able to see how it changed a child's life.
 Watching a child accomplish a task or activity that he/she has been working diligently on, is one of the greatest pleasures of being an OT.